shyndman/lmnop-transcribe/memory-bank/activeContext.md

 ## Current Work Focus

-The primary focus is currently on debugging and resolving the issue where the stop recording trigger is unresponsive when audio recording is active.
+The primary focus is now on implementing the remaining core features: transcription and user feedback integration.
+The major debugging effort related to trigger responsiveness has been completed.

 ## Recent Changes